grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -blocks-storage.bucket-store.batch-series-size
   [streaming_series_batch_size: <int> | default = 5000]

-  # (advanced) This option controls into how many ranges the chunks of each
+  # (experimental) This option controls into how many ranges the chunks of each
   # series from each block are split.
 This value is effectively the number of
   # chunks cache items per series per block when
   # -blocks-storage.bucket-store.chunks-cache.fine-grained-chunks-caching-enabled